Table of Contents

 What good does a poem do a spoiled, bloated belly?

-Can a poem clothed the naked?
+Can a poem lay hands on the sick and clothed the naked?

-Can a poem improve an ACT score?
+Can a poem work hoodoo on an ACT score?

 Can poems assassinate Negro turncoats